commercelayer/commercelayer-docs-resources/shipping_methods/object.md

 # The shipping method object

-A shipping method object is returned as part of the response body of each successful list, retrieve, create or update API call.
+A shipping method object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/shipping_methods endpoint</b>.

 ## Fields